tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

 ```

-To implement One-vs-All classification, we have to iterate over each class and replace with 1's and 0's.
+<div align = "justify">To implement One-vs-All classification, we have to iterate over each class and replace with 1's and 0's.
-1 for the chosen class and 0 for others
+1 for the chosen class and 0 for others</div>

 ```python